 As far as living up to some sort of legacy, Activision's Goldeneye fails.
 While the N64 classic might not hold up to high scrutiny nowadays, this is still a charmless affair in comparison.
 While I liked Casino Royale as much as anyone else, trying to retrofit Daniel Craig's Bond into this story and push it forward into the present day doesn't really work.
 Goldeneye, the film, was in part about Russia and Bond himself struggling to maintain relevance in the immediate aftermath of the Cold War.
 It was also about 007 having a bit of an internal cry about his old best friend being a supervillain.
 Craig's dispassionate, thuggish take on the agent fails to gel.
 He comes off like a dumb caveman, or worse: a Modern Warfare protagonist.
 The women characters make it out the worst.
 Natalya fails to prove her worth as a character while onscreen; displaying none of the aptitude or charisma she had in the movie (or even her role as a meat puppet in the N64 game).
 Because of this, her attempts to be 'sassy' just come across as needlessly aggressive with no substance to back it up.
 What they've done with Xenia Onatopp is just criminal.
 Instead of a weird gestapo sex pervert she's just some lady that's angry all the time.
 I get the feeling that they thought they were trying to make her less sexist or something(?) but instead just stripped everything away until she was rendered completely uninteresting.

 All in all, I don't know who this game is for.
-It's not a long game but it still feels like its substance is spread thin.
+It's not a long game but it still feels like it's spread thin.
 They took the Goldeneye movie and made it more blunt and boring.
 They had the Goldeneye video game as a basis and then refused to do anything with it.
 I suppose I didn't hate the time I spent playing Goldeneye on the Wii.
 But I did resent it.

 Fails to justify its own weird existence with adequate but vapid shooting and clumsy, unambitious stealth.
 Manages to dumb down the story of a Pierce Brosnan James Bond movie.